VII. Unexpected Galactic Redshifts

 post-ejection evolving with increasing luminosity.
 According

-to the DIR deductions from the Ambartsumian-Arp cosmogony young AGNs or QSOs evolve
+to the DIR deductions from the Ambartsumian-Vorontsov-Vel'yaminov-Arp (AVVA)

-into BL Lac objects, Seyfert galaxies, and in the penultimate
+Seyfert galaxies, and in the penultimate stage into radio

-intrinsic redshift and becoming quiescent mature galaxies.
+and becoming quiescent mature galaxies.
+Because of low

-cosmology, but the stages of the
+but the stages of the Ambartsumian-Vorontsov-Vel'yaminov-Arp

-galaxies (see chapter
+(AVVA) cosmogony of galaxies (see chapter

 IX), and a brief introduction below.